tusharulhare/HacktoberFest-2019/README.md

     Clone your forked repository to your local machine.

-    Add your name in index.html
+    Add your name in index.html (Just open "index.html" and include your name and the link to your github profile in the "li" tags to make a connection with all other open enthusiasts like us.)

 Write these command on your terminal-